Beattie Casely-Hayford: Louis Armstrong and other American performers

-Casely-Hayford was instrumental in the arrangements during the 1956 visit of Louis Armstrong, his wife Lucille, and band to Ghana.
+Casely-Hayford was instrumental in the arrangements during the 1956 visit of Louis Armstrong, with his wife Lucille, and band to Ghana.
 Casely-Hayford helped to arrange a durbar at Achimota School, where Louis and Lucille Armstrong and the band members were entertained by Ghanaian cultural dancers and musicians.

-The US Information Service ("USIS") often sent performers to Ghana as part of a cultural relations program.
-The jazz guitarist Charlie Byrd performed in one of such shows and ended the show with one of Jimi Hendrix's songs, "Hey Joe".
+The US Information Service ("USIS") often sent performers to Ghana as part of a cultural relations programme.
+The jazz guitarist Charlie Byrd performed in one such show, and ended the show with a rendition of one of Jimi Hendrix's songs, "Hey Joe".
 Cozy Cole was another such performer.

-Another American resident in Ghana, dentist Robert Lee, who had relocated with his family to Ghana from the US in 1956, taught voice and was also often on stage.
+A noted American resident in Ghana, dentist Robert Lee, who had relocated with his family to Accra from the US in 1956, taught voice and was also often on stage.

 Cultural shows and pop competitions

-Casely-Hayford collaborated with Prof. Mawure Bertie Opoku of the Institute of African Studies, University of Ghana, Legon, and together they established the Ghana National Dance Ensemble.
+Casely-Hayford collaborated with Prof. Mawure Bertie Opoku of the Institute of African Studies at the University of Ghana, Legon, and together they established the Ghana National Dance Ensemble.

 In the early 1960s, Casely-Hayford introduced the Do Show, a talent show that was open to all through auditions.
 One of the products of the Do Show is the Paris-based singer Bibie Brew.

 The Ghanaian teens of the 1960s also had their chance and several pop music competitions were held at the Arts Centre.
 Casely-Hayford's five sons all played guitar in their teens.
 His oldest son, Ralph, a bassist, and a nephew, Roy, played in one of Ghana's professional pop bands, "The Saints", and they performed at the Accra Arts Centre.

-Broadcasting and puppeteering
+Broadcasting and puppetry

-Casely-Hayford developed and promoted puppets and the craft of puppeteering.
-In addition to puppet shows at the Arts Centre, he also had the puppeteering team visit schools to give performances.
+Casely-Hayford developed and promoted the craft of puppetry.
+In addition to puppet showsat the Arts Centre, he also had the puppetry team visit schools to give performances.

-He was transferred to Ghana Broadcasting Corporation (GBC) as the Cultural Liaison Officer under Shirley Du Bois.
+He was transferred to the Ghana Broadcasting Corporation (GBC) as the Cultural Liaison Officer under Shirley Du Bois.
 Eventually, he was appointed Director of GBC.
-One of the things that he developed for GBC TV News (now GTV News) was the rotating globe that was used for years until computer graphics took over.
+One of the things he developed for GBC TV News (now GTV News) was the rotating globe that was used for years until computer graphics took over.

-He also introduced puppet shows on GBC TV.
-Some of the puppet shows were based on the popular traditional concert party theatre format.
+He also introduced puppet shows on GBC TV, some of them based on the popular traditional concert party theatre format.

 Music and literary work

 Casely-Hayford was an active member of the Ghana Writers Guild and did a lot of work with the renowned poet and writer Atukwei Okai.
-He was also a jazz pianist.
+Casely-Hayford was also a jazz pianist.
 His father, Archie, was a pianist and a composer and his mother, Essie, also played piano and loved to sing and perform.

 The traditional guitarist Koo Nimo had a lasting relationship with Casely-Hayford and shared many recording hours in later years.
-Casely-Hayford gave several lectures on Ghana's highlife music; collaborated with the University of Ghana Music Professor John Collins; and served as a founding patron of Bokoor African Popular Music Archives Foundation, an NGO that Prof. John Collins established in 1990 soon after Casely-Hayford's death in 1989.
+Casely-Hayford gave several lectures on Ghana's highlife music; collaborated with the University of Ghana Music Professor John Collins; and served as a founding patron of Bokoor African Popular Music Archives Foundation, an NGO that Prof. Collins established in 1990, soon after Casely-Hayford's death in 1989.